strimzi/strimzi-kafka-oauth/README.md

     sasl.enabled.mechanisms=OAUTHBEARER

-Since version 0.7.0 there is also support for so called 'OAuth over PLAIN' which allows using the SASL_PLAIN mechanism to authenticate with OAuth access token or with clientId and secret.
+Since version 0.7.0 there is also support for so called 'OAuth over PLAIN' which allows using the SASL_PLAIN mechanism to authenticate with an OAuth access token or with a clientId and a secret.
 In order to use that you have to enable the SASL_PLAIN mechanism as well (you can enable one or the other or both):

     sasl.enabled.mechanisms=OAUTHBEARER,PLAIN